jpcaruana/last_crusader/README.md

 - You are better connected
 - You are in control

-Requires at least Elixir 13.0 with OTP 24.
+Requires at least Elixir 14.0 with OTP 24.

-Works fine with latest Elixir/OTP, including OTP 26.
+Works fine with latest Elixir/OTP

 ## Todo